adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Progress_Report.md

     * Build Docker Compose files

 ### Hindrances
-  * Time - As the semester is round out, our time is getting more and more tight
+  * Time - As the semester is rounding out, our time is getting tighter
   * Communication - As related to the time constraints above, our communication can sometimes be limited
   * Exhaustion - With all the work we've done up to this point, we are all wearing out